 Every day in Texas, thousands of emergency workers put their lives and their health on the line in order to help others.
-They are here for us when we are in danger, from when there is a fire, to when there is an accident, to when there is any emergency anywhere.
+They are here for us when we are in danger, from when there is a fire or accident to when there is any emergency anywhere.

 Because emergency workers are often on the front lines of an emergency – and because they have to get there very quickly – it is no surprise that they are often in danger of becoming injured themselves.
 All too often, when they are extracting others from harm, they too are harmed.
-In addition, emergency workers have physically stressful jobs, making them susceptible to overuse injuries and repetitive motion injuries.
+In addition, they have physically stressful jobs, making them susceptible to overuse & repetitive motion injuries.

 At Work Injury MD, our full-range medical clinic helps Texas workers get all of the care they need, including all emergency workers, such as: